cacilhas/montegasppa/docs/2021/05/scales-i-love.md

 The Phrygian mode is **The Dark Mode** by definition, it still respects the tonal requirements, but every modal degree is minor.

-I recommend [this video](https://www.youtube.com/watch?v=ZxQWbyaMzfg) if you want to see how hard is making Phrygian sounds _not-dark_.
+I recommend [this video](https://www.youtube.com/watch?v=ZxQWbyaMzfg) if you want to see how hard is making Phrygian sound _not-dark_.

 *   Its main tonal degrees are the tonic and the dominant;
 *   The adjunct tonal ones are the subdominant and the subtonic;